A-acuto/RLYawningTitan/README.md

 # Project structure

-To explore in mode detail what this project comprehends the best way to start is to run the Jupiter Notebook [RL_in_Yawning_titan](https://github.com/A-acuto/RLYawningTitan/blob/main/RL_in_Yawning_Titan_notebook.ipynb).
+To explore in more detail what this project comprehends the best way to start is to run the Jupiter Notebook [RL_in_Yawning_titan](https://github.com/A-acuto/RLYawningTitan/blob/main/RL_in_Yawning_Titan_notebook.ipynb).
 This notebooks shows the several steps present in this project, enhancing the data provided with plots showing the training performances, the evaluation of the models in a standard scenario and when we explore the agents' resilience by modifying the network.
-As well as linking codes present in the repository.
+Finally, we present how the various agents perform in the zero-shot deployment on unseen, realistic networks.
+This notebook also links all the codes present in the repository.

 Codes:
 -
 - [train_agents.py](https://github.com/A-acuto/RLYawningTitan/blob/main/train_agents.py) : code that simulates the training procedure, from generating (or loading) the networks to setting the RL algorithms to train and save them;
 - [show_training_performances.py](https://github.com/A-acuto/RLYawningTitan/blob/main/show_training_performances.py) : code to plot the
 plot the training performances of the various algorithms, using the output of the Monitor files;